 Rayman's goal is to find the four masks of the world, which allow the owner to reawaken Polokus, the spirit of the world.
 These masks are scattered far and wide, and are well hidden and guarded, so it is not an easy task.
 By gathering the yellow Lums, Rayman will gain access to new worlds, which will take him to the locations of new masks.
 Collecting yellow Lums also rewards him with new powers and life meter extensions.

-There are no Nintendo 3DS screenshots for this game.
+There are no Nintendo 3DS user screenshots for this game.

-There are 56 other screenshots on file for other versions of this game.
+There are 139 other screenshots from other versions of this game or official promotional screenshots.